awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-servicediscovery-service-healthcheckconfig.md

 ## Properties<a name="aws-properties-servicediscovery-service-healthcheckconfig-properties"></a>

 `FailureThreshold`  <a name="cfn-servicediscovery-service-healthcheckconfig-failurethreshold"></a>
-The number of consecutive health checks that an endpoint must pass or fail for Route 53 to change the current status of the endpoint from unhealthy to healthy or vice versa\.
+The number of consecutive health checks that an endpoint must pass or fail for Route 53 to change the current status of the endpoint from unhealthy to healthy or the other way around\.
 For more information, see [How Route 53 Determines Whether an Endpoint Is Healthy](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-failover-determining-health-of-endpoints.html) in the *Route 53 Developer Guide*\.
 *Required*: No
 *Type*: Double
 *Minimum*: `1`